Ada-C12/task-list/README.md

 #### Umm... what if I already made some commits?

 Things are a little more involved.
-You still want to [delete](https://help.github.com/en/github/administering-a-repository/deleting-a-repository) and re-fork but patching things up will take a little extra work.
-Ask an instructor for help.
+Don't worry.
+Just let an instructor know and we will make sure to grade your fork from the C12 repository.

 ## At a Glance
 - Individual, [stage 1](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-1) project